sayo-hs/heftia/docs/01 First-order.md

 Tagging a carrier is done using the `@#` operator, allowing you to express constraints for tagged effect classes.
 Then, using the `tag` function, effects within that scope that haven't been tagged can be transmitted to the carrier in a tagged state.

 For effect class data-types, you can tag first-order ones with the `#` operator.
-For higher-order effect classes discussed in the next chapter, use the `##` operator.
+For higher-order effect classes discussed in the next section, use the `##` operator.

 Furthermore, when handling, to revert the tag and get back to the base `TeletypeI`, use `untag @TTY1`.